hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Currently, the FPC Runtime and the SDK focuses on [Intel&reg; SGX SDK](https://github.com/intel/linux-sgx).
 However, components such as the FPC Registry are already designed to support attestations by other TEE platforms as they mature and gain remote attestation capabilities.
-Also, other components such as the Go part of the FPC chaincode package don't have an Intel&reg; SGX dependency.
+Also, other components such as the Go part of the FPC Chaincode package don't have an Intel&reg; SGX dependency.
 Hence, they can easily be reused.
 We plan to explore other TEE platforms such as AMD SEV in the future.

 ## Fabric Touchpoints

-FPC Lite does ***not*** require any changes to Fabric.
+FPC Lite does ***not*** require any changes/modifications to Fabric (Peer).
 We recommend reading the chaincode development and deployment sections to know more about the private chaincode coding language and the use of Fabric's external builder and launcher capabilities.

 ## Fabric Features Not (Yet) Supported

-In order to focus the development resources on the core components of FPC, the MVP `FPC Lite` excludes certain Fabric features, which will be added in the future.
+In order to focus the development resources on the core components of FPC, the MVP of FPC Lite excludes certain Fabric features, which will be added in the future.

 - Multiple implementations for a single chaincode.
 This feature is supported in Fabric v2 and gives organizations the freedom to implement and package their own chaincode.
 It allows for different chaincode implementations as long as changes to the ledger state implement the same agreed upon state machine, i.e., the application integrity is ensured.

-FPC chaincodes have a stronger requirement: Not only must we be assured of the application integrity but we also require that all information flows be controlled to meet our confidentiality requirements.
+FPC Chaincodes have a stronger requirement: Not only must we be assured of the application integrity but we also require that all information flows be controlled to meet our confidentiality requirements.
 As the execution during endorsement is unobservable by other organizations, they will require the assurance that any chaincode getting access to the state decryption keys, and hence sensitive information, will never leak unintended information.
 Therefore, the implementation of a chaincode must allow for public examination for (lack of) potential leaks of confidential data.
 Only then clients can establish trust in how the chaincode executable treats their sensitive data.

 For a given chaincode, the FPC Lite currently supports only a single active implementation.